salesagility/SuiteCRM/tests/README.md

 ## Test Environments

-The SuiteCRM automated tests can support different environments.
+The SuiteCRM automated testing framework can support different environments.
 You can see the different configurations for test environments in tests/_env folder.
-There are different prefixes depending the testing environment you deploy.
+There are different prefixes fore each testing environment you choose to deploy.

 - selenium- Configures the features for selenium web driver environment
 - browser-stack- Configures features for browser stack environment